fltk/fltk/README.Android.txt

 FLTK will be installed.
 Once Native Plasm runs on your emulator or physical device, you are ready to install FLTK.

+- if your host machine runs MSWindows, unzip the file "ide/AndroidStudio3/gradlew.zip" first

+- open the "ide/AndroidStudio3/" directory as a project in AndroidStudio

-Open the Android/HelloAndroid directory in AndroidStudio.
-The project should compile and run out of the box.
+- click "run"; the project should compile and run out of the box

  DOCUMENT HISTORY
 ==================

+Mar 6 2018 - matt: moved project to ide/AndroidStudio3/
 Mar 2 2018 - matt: rewriting Android port and documentation from scratch Feb 9 2016 - matt: recreated document with more warnings and active support